RichardSlater/strawberry_pudding_craft_web/content/_index.md

 Welcome to Strawberry Pudding Craft, we are a vanilla-like Minecraft server with RPG elements such as daily quests, land claims.

+**Important: Microsoft and Mojang reatain all intelectual property rights associated with the Minecraft the game, this server is not an official Minecraft server.**